Srikoushikkamal/Project-Mango/README.md

 Mango Clasisfier

-This is a real version of Mango classification, that we wanted to try without NVIDIA's Jetson nano.

-This Repo Contains The Dataset used, anyone can make use of it.
+This Repo Contains The Dataset used in the CNN mango project REPO, make use of it.

-We are still progressing this project, and will be remained secret untill product is completed.
+We are still progressing this project...!